 Any form of lupus can cause itching, but people with cutaneous lupus tend to have more frequent and intense itchiness than those with systemic lupus.
-Since lupus manifests in such a diverse manner among different people, the list of potential causes of lupus itching is very long.
-The leading causes, however, are rashes, dry skin, hives, organ involvement, and medications.
+Since lupus manifests in such a diverse manner among different people, the list of potential causes of lupus itching is long.
+The leading causes, however, are rashes, dry skin, hives, organ involvement and medication.

 Hives that last more than 24 hours in lupus patients are typically caused by inflammation in the small blood vessels (this is called urticarial vasculitis) that restricts blood flow.
 It is estimated that 10% of people with lupus experience these hives, which may look like lesions and itch.

-Itching can occur when lupus attacks organs, especially the liver or the kidney.
-Lupus nephritis can lead to kidney failure; waste products build up in the blood when the kidneys aren’t working correctly and they can cause severe itching.
+Itching can occur when lupus attacks the organs, especially the liver or the kidneys.
+Lupus nephritis can lead to kidney failure; waste products build up in the blood when the kidneys are not working correctly and can cause severe itching.
 Other lupus-related issues, such as anemia or thyroid problems, can also cause itching.

-Medications that people take because of lupus can also cause itching – it’s particularly known to happen with narcotic pain medications.
+Medication that people take because of lupus can also cause itching — it is particularly known to happen with narcotic pain medications.
 Even medications that are supposed to relieve itching, such as prednisone, can end up causing it.
 Lupus warriors are often exposed to many different medications, and their bodies may not react as expected, or they may suddenly become sensitive to a particular medication.

 The Relationship Between Lupus and Itching